AP Computer Science A

-Advanced Placement (AP) Computer Science A (also known as AP CompSci, AP CompSci A, APCS, APCSA, AP Computer Science Applications, or AP Java) is an AP Computer Science course and examination offered by the College Board to high school students as an opportunity to earn college credit for a college-level computer science course.
+Advanced Placement (AP) Computer Science A (also known as AP CompSci, AP CompSci A, AP CSA, AP Computer Science Applications, or AP Java) is an AP Computer Science course and examination offered by the College Board to high school students as an opportunity to earn college credit for a college-level computer science course.
 AP Computer Science A is meant to be the equivalent of a first-semester course in computer science.
 The AP exam currently tests students on their knowledge of Java.

 AP Computer Science AB, which was equal to a full year, was discontinued following the May 2009 exam administration.

 Course

 AP Computer Science emphasizes object-oriented programming methodology with an emphasis on problem solving and algorithm development.
 It also includes the study of data structures and abstraction, but these topics were not covered to the extent that they were covered in AP Computer Science AB.
 The Microsoft-sponsored program Technology Education and Literacy in Schools (TEALS) aims to increase the number of students taking AP Computer Science classes.

 The units of the exam are as follows: